Snowflake-Labs/snowflake-arctic/inference/vllm/README.md

 * [Dockerfile](Dockerfile)

+## Detailed Installation and Benchmarking Instructions

+For the steps going forward we highly recommend that use `hf_transfer` when downloading any of the Arctic checkpoints from Hugging Face to get the best throughput.
+On an AWS instance we are seeing the checkpoint will download in about 20-30 minutes.
+In vLLM this should be enabled by default if the package is installed (https://github.com/vllm-project/vllm/pull/3817).

+If you are using a docker image based on the Dockerfile above you can skip right to step 2.

 ## Step 1: Install Dependencies

 We recommend setting up a virtual environment to get all of your dependencies isolated to avoid potential conflicts.